Skip to main content

 This Is How Much Home You Can You Afford on Your Salary

-Many homebuyers are guilty of browsing listings, falling for the photos of a particular property, only to later realize it’s not even remotely within their price range.
-Sigh.
+Many homebuyers have browsed listings and swooned over the photos of a particular property, only to later realize it may not be within their price range.

-Homebuyers may be able to save themselves some heartbreak by reaching out to a loan officer and figuring out just how much home they can afford before beginning their search.
+That's why buyers may want to reach out to a loan officer and figure out just how much home they can afford before they begin their search.

 Lenders will look closely at the salaries of prospective buyers to help determine whether someone may qualify for a mortgage—and if so, how large of a loan.